jbruws/acsim/README.md

 `# docker run --net=host jbruws/acsim:latest`

+***WARNING!
+If you use this method, the admin password will be left as default.
+Consider using the method described below.***

 ### Data persistency

 You can make message data persist between container restarts by creating a Docker volume (through `# docker volume create your_volume_name`) and running:

 `# docker run --net=host --mount source=your_volume_name,target=/acsim/data jbruws/acsim:latest`

 Server data will be stored in `/var/lib/docker/volumes/your_volume_name/_data`.
-To change said data, edit the relevant files then restart the container.
+To change said data, edit the relevant files then restart the container. **If you left the admin password as default, don't forget to change it by generating a sha256 hash from your new password and pasting it into `config.yaml`!**

 ## Manual installation